Walter Lini

-Lini was a key figure in Vanuatu's struggle for independence.
+Lin̄i was a key figure in Vanuatu's struggle for independence.
 He was a key proponent of Melanesian socialism.

 Early life

 Lin̄i started school at the age of five when he attended the Australian Missionary Sunday School at Lamalanga on North Pentecost.
 In 1950, he began attending Nazareth School at Agatoa.
 From there, he attended Vureas School on Aoba.
 After finishing school, Lin̄i worked in the Anglican Diocesan office at Lolowai, before undertaking theological training at St Peter's College in Siota, Solomon Islands and St John's College, Auckland.